-- (a) assess equities using a norms-based evaluation and will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in its ESG Principles and Guidelines document; and - (b) exclude from the Fund's holdings companies that derive: - (i) more than 10 per cent. of annual revenues from the production and/or distribution of military weapon systems and components, and provision of support systems and services for production of military weapon systems and components; - (ii) more than 30 per cent. of annual revenues from the mining and/or sale of thermal coal; or - (iii) more than 5 per cent. of annual revenues from the production of tobacco.
+- (a) assess equities using a norms-based evaluation and will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in its Stewardship Principles and Guidelines; and - (b) exclude from the Fund's holdings the following companies: - (i) companies that derive 10 per cent. or more of annual revenues from the production of military weapon systems and components, and provision of support systems and services for production of military weapon systems and components; - (ii) companies that derive 1 per cent. or more of their annual revenues from the exploration, mining, extraction, distribution or refining of thermal coal; - (iii) companies that derive 10 per cent. or more of their annual revenues from the exploration, extraction, distribution or refining of oil; - (iv) companies that derive 50 per cent. or more of their annual revenues from the exploration, extraction, manufacturing or distribution of gas; - (v) companies that derive 50 per cent. or more of their annual revenues from electricity generation with a GHG intensity of more than 100g CO2 e/kWh; - (vi) companies involved in the production of tobacco.